 No party shall be liable for any failure to perform its obligations where such failure is as a result of acts of nature (including fire, flood, earthquake, storm, hurricane or other natural disaster), war, terrorist activities, death, epidemic, accident, civil commotion, or acts of state or governmental action preventing or impeding any party from performing its respective obligations under the contract.

 4.4 Inclement Weather

 In the event of the artiste(s) being prevented from presenting their act at any or all performances due to inclement weather conditions or other circumstances beyond the artiste’s control, the fee above mentioned shall nonetheless remain payable provided the artiste(s) attend the venue.

 5. Responsibilities of the Management

 It is the responsibility of the Management to ensure that there are sufficient parking facilities for the Artistes.
 If no reserved parking is available close to where the Artiste is to perform the Management agrees to pay for any parking expenses incurred by the Artiste.
-The Artiste agrees to make all reasonable attempts to find free and available parking spaces if possible.
 These expenses are agreed to be paid for by the Management in cash on the day of the event, or upon receipt of invoice from Fool’s Paradise Ltd.

 It is the responsibility of the Management to ensure that there are adequate refreshments for all Artistes.
 The minimum requirement is an unlimited supply of free drinking water for the duration of the Artiste’s stay at the performance venue.